Denied entry into Canada?

 Those who are typically medically inadmissible to Canada may still be granted entry if it can be shown that they have a valid reason for their visit and that reason can be justified in the circumstances.

-Aviou Law can help assist in challenging medical inadmissibility cases.
+Aviou can help assist in challenging medical inadmissibility cases.

-Those permanent residents and foreign nationals who are found to have committed criminal acts may be deemed inadmissible to Canada and are therefore ineligible for entry into Canada.
+AVIOU Law Firm can assist in helping you overcome your criminal inadmissibility.
+Permanent residents and foreign nationals who are found to have committed criminal acts may be deemed inadmissible to Canada and therefore ineligible for entry into Canada.
 Both minor and serious crimes will likely deem you inadmissible to Canada.
 Fortunately, such persons may overcome this criminal inadmissibility in one of two ways:

 Temporary Resident Permit: A criminally inadmissible person may still be granted entry into Canada if they have a valid reason to travel to Canada and that reason can be justified in the circumstances.